A Space-Time Transformer for Precipitation Nowcasting: Related work

 In 2024, the W4CC organizers shortened the duration of target OPERA sequences from 8 hours to 4 hours.

-\cite{deshpande2024conditionalgenerativeadversarialnetwork} develop a conditional GAN network trained on a sparsely-sampled subset of the original HRIT channels.
-Here, the authors completely discard near-infrared, water vapor, and visible satallite data, and average the remaining 4 channels; after data preprocessing their model is trained on only single-channel inputs.
-Further preprocessing techniques are employed to improve model performance: including thresholding out non-cloudy regions and extracting optical flow scores from the input sequence.
+In \cite{deshpande2024conditionalgenerativeadversarialnetwork}, the authors develop a conditional GAN network trained on a sparsely-sampled subset of the original HRIT channels.
+Here, the authors discard near-infrared, water vapor, and visible satellite channels, and average the remaining 4 channels; after data preprocessing their model is trained on only single-channel inputs.
+Further preprocessing techniques are employed to improve model performance, including thresholding out non-cloudy regions and extracting optical flow scores from the input sequence.
 Similar to \cite{han2023learningrobustprecipitationforecaster}, this work proposes a bespoke, highly-engineered pipeline that is unlikely to extend gracefully to future work.